How to Pack a Suitcase

 Don’t forget to list your medications, glasses, electronics, favorite toiletries, etc. I’ve spent way more time in foreign pharmacies looking for make-up wipes than you can imagine.

 If your trip is longer than a week, plan on doing laundry in your hotel room sink or a laundry mat.
-So don’t forget to bring laundry soap.
+So don’t forget to bring laundry detergent.
 “TruEarth” sheets are great for doing laundry on the road.
 These sheets are eco-friendly, easy on sensitive skin, and, most importantly, are not liquid.

 When deciding on what “cubes” to use, make sure to measure the inside of your suitcase (length, width, and depth) and buy “cubes” that will fit.